dbosak01/pkgdiff/README.md

-The purpose of **pkgdiff** is to offer an objective approach for anticipating and avoiding breaking changes in R.  It gives you a tool to evaluate packages in terms of overall stability, and provides a way to identify and plan for future breakages.
+The purpose of **pkgdiff** is to offer an objective approach for anticipating and avoiding breaking changes in R.  It gives you a tool to evaluate contributed packages in terms of overall stability, and provides a way to identify and plan for future breakages.